Areas of Expertise:

 Latino voters | elections | politics | minorities and politics | voting rights | immigration

-Matt Barreto is a professor who holds appointments in the department of political science and the UCLA César E. Chávez Department of Chicana and Chicano Studies and an expert on Latino voting patterns and more generally how racial and ethnic minorites participate in politics in the United States.
+Matt Barreto is a professor who holds appointments in the department of political science and the UCLA César E. Chávez Department of Chicana/o and Central American studies.
+He is an expert on Latino voting patterns, and more generally how racial and ethnic minorites participate in politics in the United States.
+He is co-founder of the UCLA Voting Rights Project.

 Barreto’s research focuses on minority and immigrant voting behavior, and among the subjects he teaches courses on are racial and ethnic politics, Latino politics and immigration politics.
 He is the co-founder, along with Gary Segura, of the research and polling firm Latino Decisions, which in 2012 was called by Time magazine the “gold-standard in Latino American polling.”
 In 2015, Barreto and Segura were retained by the Hillary Clinton presidential campaign as consultants to conduct public opinion polls and research on Latino voters.
 Barreto has also conducted extensive research on voting rights, and has been an expert witness in numerous Voting Rights Act and voter ID lawsuits.
 In 2011, he was retained as the lead expert consultant for California’s Citizen Redistricting Commission.